thanasisn/SDR_enhancement_LAP/article/article_doc.md

 cannot be directly linked to the total energy balance of the atmosphere.
 The net solar radiation of the region is not increased, but is rather redistributed through the CE events.
-This is also depicted by the ECE irradiance values, which exceed the equivalent clear sky irradiance by a significant amount.
+This is also depicted by the ECE irradiance values, which exceed the equivalent cloud-free irradiance by a significant amount.

 ## 3.2 Climatology of cloud enhancement events